rabiaedayilmaz/HodgkinHuxleyModel/README.md

 **Initial Parameters Control Panel:** This section is for changing initial values of parameters.
 En passant, you can enter the initial values and scenarios to experiment, and observe the results from the Model Simulation section.

+P.S.
+It may take a few minutes in some cases to render website on the cloud.

 ### Code

 There are two folders in ```src``` for a specific purpose. ```core``` folder contains the simulation engine and calculates function according to given/default parameters. ```web``` folder, self-explainingly, contains web application powered by Flask, that employs simulation engine in the backend.